enterpriseready/enterpriseready/content/features/product-security.md

 **Application Security Testing**
 Leverage Application Security Testing (AST) tools.
 Interactive (IAST) tools such as Contrast [https://www.contrastsecurity.com] combine multiple techniques and are compatible with modern software pipelines.
 Static (SAST) tools such as [Checkmarx](https://www.checkmarx.com) and [Veracode](https://www.veracode.com/) scan source code.
 Dynamic (DAST) tools simulate attacks using HTTP requests.

-**Test Dependencies**
+**Zero CVE Open Source Images**
-While it's common to think about vulnerabilities in your own code, most software today has a lot of dependencies.
-You should remember to check for vulnerabilities in all of your dependencies also.
-Depending on the language you are using, tools like [Snyk](https://www.snyk.io) and Contrast [https://www.contrastsecurity.com] are available to help automatically monitor and scan these.
+While it's common to think about vulnerabilities in your own code, most software today is based on open source and has a lot of dependencies.
+Scanning regularly with tools like Grype and Trivy can help provide visibility to these CVES.
+Additionally, we recommend using the Zero CVE Images from [SecureBuild](https://securebuild.com) to reduce the CVE count in your container images.

 **Secret Management**
 Your code should use a vault to store secrets when possible.
 Consider using [Hashicorp Vault](https://www.vaultproject.io/) or [Torus.sh](https://www.torus.sh/) for this.